High blood pressure because of alcohol?

 The relationship between blood pressure and alcohol can be confusing.
-On one hand, alcohol has a vasodilating effect, which is clearly visible in the often observed reddening of the face after consuming alcoholic beverages.
-One might think that vasodilation normally lowers blood pressure, and they would not be entirely wrong.
-Dilated vessels alone do lower blood pressure - that is correct.
-However, the vasodilation caused by alcohol only occurs temporarily.
-And: The metabolism of larger amounts of alcohol triggers several mechanisms in the body that lead to vasoconstriction.
-For example, increased sympathetic activity due to alcohol leads to the increased release of blood pressure-raising hormones.
-These cause (in addition to an increase in heart rate) a narrowing of the vessels blood pressure rises.
-This is exacerbated when alcohol is consumed to relieve stress or - as is often the case - when smoking is involved.
+On the one hand, alcohol dilates blood vessels, which you can often see as facial flushing after drinking.
+You might think that widening blood vessels would normally lower blood pressure and you're not entirely wrong.
+Dilated vessels by themselves do lower blood pressure.
+However, the vasodilation caused by alcohol is only temporary.
+And: when larger amounts of alcohol are metabolized, several mechanisms kick in that lead to vessel narrowing.
+For example, alcohol can increase sympathetic nervous system activity, which raises the release of hormones that increase blood pressure.
+These hormones cause (besides raising heart rate) the narrowing of blood vessels blood pressure goes up.
+This is made worse when alcohol is used to relieve stress or as is often the case smoked with.

-Another connection arises from the harmful effects of alcohol on the organs.
-Organ damage from regular or excessive consumption of spirits can lead to high blood pressure values as a consequence.
+Another link comes from alcohols damaging effects on organs.
+Organ damage from regular or excessive spirits consumption can in turn lead to high blood pressure.

-Finally, the direct effect on blood pressure is also situation-dependent.
-Alcohol can - like other intoxicants - enhance the emotional state of the consumer.
-A glass of beer or wine consumed in a relaxed setting has less of a blood pressure-raising effect than the same amount of alcohol consumed in a tense, aggressive mood.
+Finally, the direct effect on blood pressure also depends on the situation.
+Alcohol like other intoxicants can intensify the drinkers emotional state.
+A beer or glass of wine sipped in a relaxed setting affects blood pressure less than the same amount of alcohol consumed in a tense or aggressive mood.

 Is there a safe amount of alcohol?

-However, an American study found a connection between hypertension and even moderate alcohol consumption of 7 - 13 alcoholic beverages per week.
-Compared to people who do not drink alcohol, there was already a 50% increased risk of developing hypertension.
+An American study found a link between high blood pressure and even moderate alcohol consumption of 713 alcoholic drinks per week.
+Compared with people who don't drink, this group already showed a 50% higher risk of developing high blood pressure.

-In 2023, a meta-analysis of seven long-term studies on the relationship between alcohol consumption and an increase in systolic and diastolic blood pressure was published.
-This shows that there are no threshold values, but any consumption of alcohol negatively affects blood pressure.
-According to the results of this analysis, there is no safe amount of alcohol that can be consumed.
-The blood pressure-raising effect of alcohol begins with the first glass and increases linearly with the amount of alcoholic beverages consumed.
+In 2023 a meta-analysis of seven long-term studies on alcohol consumption and increases in systolic and diastolic blood pressure was published.
+It showed there is no safe threshold any alcohol consumption adversely affects blood pressure.
+According to this analysis, there is no harmless amount of alcohol you can drink.
+Alcohol's blood-pressure-raising effect starts with the first glass and increases linearly with the amount consumed.

-In 2023, a meta-analysis of seven long-term studies on the relationship between alcohol consumption and an increase in systolic and diastolic blood pressure was published.
-This shows that there are no threshold values, but any consumption of alcohol negatively affects blood pressure.
-According to the results of this analysis, there is no safe amount of alcohol that can be consumed.
-The blood pressure-raising effect of alcohol begins with the first glass and increases linearly with the amount of alcoholic beverages consumed.
+In 2023 a meta-analysis of seven long-term studies on alcohol consumption and increases in systolic and diastolic blood pressure was published.
+It showed there is no safe threshold any alcohol consumption adversely affects blood pressure.
+According to this analysis, there is no harmless amount of alcohol you can drink.
+Alcohol's blood-pressure-raising effect starts with the first glass and increases linearly with the amount consumed.

 Do cultural influences play a role?

-The sub-analysis of a Spanish study, which originally aimed to demonstrate wine consumption independent of the amount reported by the participant, provided indications of a protective effect under very limited circumstances.
-Study participants were older individuals from the Mediterranean region who consistently had a high cardiovascular risk.
-The evaluation of the study data found a potentially protective effect when these individuals consumed up to 35 glasses of wine at 100 ml each, totaling up to 3.5 liters per month.
-With higher consumption, the potentially protective effect diminishes.
-It is also noted that this effect may not be transferable to other population groups and specifically relates only to wine consumption in this particular cohort.Caution with medication intake
+A subanalysis of a Spanish study, which originally aimed to show wine consumption regardless of amounts reported by participants, suggested a protective effect in very limited circumstances.
+Study participants were older people from the Mediterranean region who all had a high cardiovascular risk.
+The data analysis found a possible protective effect when these people drank up to 35 glasses of wine (100 ml each), i.e. up to 3.5 liters, per month.
+With higher consumption the potential protective effect disappeared.
+It was also noted that this effect may not apply to other populations and explicitly referred only to wine consumption in this specific cohort.Be cautious when taking medication

 Sources: